 Exclusive Charley Davidson Short Story featured in the December 2016 newsletter.

-Following the loss of Kim, and the birth of their daughter, Beep, Charley and Reyes shared their Christmas memories in this short story told in Charley’s point of view.
+Following the loss of Kim, and the birth of their daughter, Beep, Charley and Reyes shared their Christmas memories in this short story told from Charley’s point of view.
 There’s nothing vital going on in this tale of Christmas, and since I’ve read all the previous instalments, there’s nothing new to learn.

 Brighter Than the Sun